Caps for the Cure

 What happens to the money that is raised?

-Caps for the Cure supports the Beat Childhood Cancer Research Fund.
+Caps for the Cure supports the UW Kids Cancer fund.
 Your donation to this fund will sponsor pediatric cancer research.